w3c/threat-model-web/index.md

 Main components of a Web Browser:

-* **Browser Engine/Kernel**: This component interacts with the operating system, manages persistent resources like the cookie and password databases, and handles window management, the location bar, network stack, SSL/TLS, download manager, and clipboard.
+* **Browser Kernel**: This component interacts with the operating system, manages persistent resources like the cookie and password databases, and handles window management, the location bar, network stack, SSL/TLS, download manager, and clipboard.
 The Browser Kernel is also responsible for managing multiple instances of the Rendering Engine and implements a security policy for how sandboxed rendering engines can interact with the operating system.
 * **Rendering Engine**: is an essential component in the browser ecosystem.
 They convert data, such as HTML and images, often in combination with CSS, into a graphical format for presentation to the user on the screen.
 There are also non-HTML document types (e.g., plaintext files, bitmap images, audio and video, XML-based documents, SVG...)
 * **Browser Extensions**: Third-party creators develop Browser Extensions to enhance browser functionality by adding diverse features.
 They enable users to customize and improve their browsing experiences.
 * **Browser Plugins** are code bridges linking external code libraries or applications to a browser.
 Their installation adds new code to the browser, allowing it to access external application code and support formats that are not natively handled, thereby increasing browser capabilities.
 Examples include Adobe Flash, multi-vendor Java, or Microsoft Silverlight.
 Plugins differ from extensions.